- This event has passed.

-Registration is now open and may be accessed here.
+Registration is open through Friday, May 21 and may be accessed here.

 The conference, titled “A Decade of OECD Internet Principles: Policy-Making in a Data-Driven World,” will focus on the OECD’s Internet Policy Principles (IPPs), which were adopted in 2011 and have since served as a foundation for the OECD’s evolving work on digital economy issues.